 - Durable and high-quality maple neck

 - Playing style and comfort for its slim neck profile

 Ibanez GSR4 Bass Guitar

 The 4-String Electric Bass Guitar is a lightweight and affordable bass guitar for the serious new player.
-It offers you with a powerful bass along with a maple top that improves durability.
+It offers you a powerful bass along with a maple top that improves durability.

-The Ibanez GSR200SM also offers an easier playing ability to new guitarist because it only has four strings for better control and ease of play.
+The Ibanez GSR200SM also offers an easier playing ability to new guitarists because it only has four strings for better control and ease of play.
 In addition, the bass guitar is one of the affordable options yet delivers a superb sound.